SeanHwangG/test/computer-science/os.md

 * long-running thread will take over the CPU, until it calls yield, stop or exit to cause a context switch
 * Fewer context switch

-> FIFO (First In First Out)

-* evicts first block accessed first without any regard to how often/many times accessed
+* FIFO (First In First Out): evicts first block accessed first without any regard to how often/many times accessed
   * [-] Suffers from Belady's anomaly,  more page frames may increase (3: 3 hit / 4: 2 hit)
   * Used in batch system
-* [-] convoy effect: short consumers of a resource get queued behind a heavyweight resource consumer (Long avg waiting time)
+  * [-] convoy effect: short consumers of a resource get queued behind a heavyweight resource consumer (Long avg wait)

-> SJF (Shortest Job First)

-* optimal when jobs all arriving at the same time (best average waiting time)
+* SJF (Shortest Job First): optimal when jobs all arriving at the same time (best average waiting time)
   * Not optimal if arrival time is not same -> STCF / PSJF

-> LIFO (Last In First Out)

-* evicts block accessed most recently first without any regard to how often/many times accessed
+* LIFO (Last In First Out): evicts block accessed most recently first w/o any regard to how often/many times accessed

-> LRU (Least Recently Used)

-* evicts the least recently used items first, assuming temporal locality
+* LRU (Least Recently Used): evicts the least recently used items first, assuming temporal locality
   * Use time or revised stack to track recency

-> LFU (Least Frequently Used)

-* Counts how often an item is needed.
+* LFU (Least Frequently Used): Counts how often an item is needed.
 Those that are used least often are discarded first

-> MRU (Most Recently Used)

-* Discards, in contrast to LRU, the most recently used items first
+* MRU (Most Recently Used): Discards, in contrast to LRU, the most recently used items first

-> NRU (Not Recently Used)

-* simple implementation, with additional reference bit and page with lowest number in LRU
+* NRU (Not Recently Used): simple implementation, with additional reference bit and page with lowest number in LRU
   * Value may not be unique -> FIFO to resolve conflicts
   * Clock hand used to select LRU candidate -> if ref bit if off, it hasn't been used recently
   * Can control clock speed -> moves quickly when pages are needed

-> RR (Random Replacement)
+* RR (Random Replacement)
   * Randomly selects a candidate item and discards it to make space when necessary

+> Question

-> How many page faults would occur for the following replacement 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6.
+* How many page faults would occur for the following replacement 1, 2, 3, 4, 2, 1, 5, 6, 2, 1, 2, 3, 7, 6, 3, 2, 1, 2, 3, 6.

 | Number of frames | LRU | FIFO | Optimal |